ut-ims-robotics/robotont/robotont_driver/src/README.md

 This node subscribes to joy (<sensor_msgs::Joy>) topic and formats the data into suitable format, which is then published on cmd_vel (<geometry_msgs::Twist>) topic.
 For individual launch:
 	rosrun robotont_driver robotont_teleop_joy

+To use without teleop_joy

+We can use rosrun teleop_twist_keyboard teleop_twist_keyboard.py
+which publishis directly "Twist" and using keyboard as an input